Are you looking for a WordPress SEO guide for beginners?

 Google can not read the image.
 They read the Alt Text.
 So you need to insert Alt text in every image you will upload on your blog posts or pages.

-I am using Rocket.net hosting that comes with image optimization features.
+I am using Rocket.net hosting which comes with image optimization features.
 You won’t need to use any extra plugins if your site is hosted on Rocket.net.

 Blog comments play a vital role in SEO.
 More comments indicate more user engagement on your blog and the engaged users will ensure more links and more traffic as well as improved SEO.

-But you have to make sure you are getting real comments from the real users.
-When you will start a blog, you will get tons of spammy comment on your every blog post.
+But you have to make sure you are getting real comments from real users.
+When you will start a blog, you will get tons of spammy comments on your every blog post.

 You can use the Akismet WordPress plugin to scan all the spammers and block them permanently.

-Don’t accept too many comments, it may slower your site, and a slow site can harm SEO.
+Don’t accept too many comments, it may slow your site and a slow site can harm SEO.

-Adding links to content let the search engines decide which pages are important.
-When We link back to another website(Called external link), We are passing some of our SEO scores to that website.
+Adding links to content lets the search engines decide which pages are important.
+When We link back to another website(Called an external link), We are passing some of our SEO scores to that website.